The Real Danger of Impaired Physicians

 What’s extremely disturbing is that many colleagues and staff at the hospital where he performed his surgeries knew of, or suspected his substance abuse, and didn’t report it.
 This was possibly due to the amount of money he brought in by performing spinal surgeries.
-For more examples of impaired doctors, check out this article.

 Who Can Be Held Liable in an Impaired Doctor Claim?

 If you’ve been injured or lost a loved one due to an impaired physician, a number of parties may be held liable.
 First, of course, the impaired doctor can be held liable.
 The hospital that employed the doctor, or knowingly let them treat patients while impaired, can also be held liable.
 If another party was charged with doing a background check or screening of the doctor, they may be held liable.
 And in some cases, a colleague or supervisor of the impaired doctor may be held liable, if they knew or suspected the doctor was impaired while treating patients and did nothing about it.